Bat-eared Fox

 Camera Tips

-To capture the best footage of a Bat-eared Fox, placement is everything.
-These foxes are low-slung animals, so you must position your camera much lower than you would for a deer or a jackal.
-Aim for a mounting height of about 12 to 15 inches off the ground.
-This 'fox-eye view' ensures you capture the full scale of their massive ears and their intricate facial markings without looking down on the top of their heads.
+To capture the best footage of these low-profile foragers, place your camera significantly lower than you would for a deer or a jackal.
+Aim for a height of about 12 to 15 inches (30-40 cm) off the ground.
+This low angle ensures you capture their most striking feature—those enormous ears—without looking down on the animal.
+Because they spend so much time with their heads down listening for insects, a low-angle shot provides a much better view of their facial markings.

 Similar Species